 - Environment and Climate Change

 - Agricultural Worker Protection (WPS) Trainings

 Get involved!
 Are you a farm worker in Jefferson, Wasco, Morrow, Umatilla or Malheur County, or do you work with Spanish-speaking agricultural workers?
 If so, please reach out!
-For more information, see our program flyer.
+For more information, see our flyer.

 For Landscape Companies Interested in Environmental Stewardship

 We invite Spanish-speaking landscaping professionals in and around Clackamas County (Oregon) to join us!
 Are you interested in growing your knowledge, skills, and network to reduce pesticide pollutants in the environment while on the job?
 Are you passionate about improving human and environmental health, as well as your business’ bottom line?

 By attending this virtual series, landscape professionals will increase their understanding of environmental protection, and better meet the needs of customers and a growing movement for sustainable land management practices.

 Over time, we hope to create a sustaining network that will provide opportunities for professional engagement, empowerment, mentorship, and enhancement of knowledge in safe and efficient pesticide-free landscaping practices.

 - Local Rules and Regulations

 Get involved!
 Do you know a landscape company in Clackamas County interested in Spanish-language environmental stewardship training?
 Share our flyer!